607011/ctSESAM-server/README.md

 The fields `cDate` and `mDate` contain dates in [ISO 8601 format](http://en.wikipedia.org/wiki/ISO_8601) (e.g. "2015-05-28T14:07:12"), whereby `cDate` resembles the date and time when the data set was created, and `mDate` when it was last modified.

 If `deleted` is `true`, the client **should** consider this entry as deleted.
 It's up to client how to interpret this flag.
 The client **may** reset this flag.

+### Compression

+The data is compressed using the [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE) algorithm used by [zlib](http://en.wikipedia.org/wiki/Zlib).

+The compressed data is prepended by a four byte long header.
+The header contains the expected length (in bytes) of the uncompressed data, expressed as an unsigned, big-endian, 32-bit integer.

 ### Encryption